 What is a Foundation degree?

-- A university level (Level 5), employment-focussed qualification
+- A university level (Level 5), employment-focused qualification

 - A course designed in partnership with employers to address local, regional or national skills needs